-In the case of method (iii), for an assignment to be able to be registered, the assignor must be a juridical person registered in Japan (ie, a Japanese corporation).
+In the case of method (3), for an assignment to be able to be registered, the assignor must be a juridical person registered in Japan (ie, a Japanese corporation).
 No such limitation or restriction exists with respect to the assignee or obligor.
 Further, in Japan, perfection of an assignment in relation to third parties, other than the obligor, is not sufficient to assert the assignment against the obligor.
-Methods (i) and (ii) would satisfy both requirements, but completion of the registration in accordance with the Perfection Act through method (iii) only relates to perfection in relation to third parties.
+Methods (1) and (2) would satisfy both requirements, but completion of the registration in accordance with the Perfection Act through method (3) only relates to perfection in relation to third parties.